SouthernMethodistUniversity/dhri/docs/_sources/sections/whycoding.md

 ## The "Cloud"
 - ["Cloud computing](https://en.wikipedia.org/wiki/Cloud_computing) is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user."

-* CLouse based systems may be expensive, it may be resources intensive, so you may choose the path of [Minimal Computing](https://go-dh.github.io/mincomp/about/):
+* Cloud based systems may be expensive, it may be resources intensive, so you may choose the path of [Minimal Computing](https://go-dh.github.io/mincomp/about/):
 * "We use “minimal computing” to refer to computing done under some set of significant constraints of hardware, software, education, network capacity, power, or other factors.
 Minimal computing includes both the maintenance, refurbishing, and use of machines to do DH work out of necessity along with the use of new streamlined computing hardware like the Raspberry Pi or the Arduino micro controller to do DH work by choice.
 This dichotomy of choice vs. necessity focuses attention on computing that is decidedly not high-performance."
  * Using the resource tha matches your needs can help you minimize costs and environmental impact.